mozjay0619/pyqreg/README.rst

 .. figure:: https://github.com/mozjay0619/pyqreg/blob/master/media/img6.png

-Instead of using statsmodels quantile regression, we use that of pyqreg.
+Now instead of using statsmodels quantile regression, we use that of pyqreg.
 Observe that the results are identical to that of statsmodels.

 .. code:: python